Justene Williams

 Art on James

-The Calile Hotel, James St
+The Calile Hotel, James Street

 At first glance, passers-by may assume Justene Williams’s show is another fashion pop-up.
 Her sculptures resonate against the traditional idealisation of the female form.
 Some look like sleek mannequins, albeit absurdly attenuated and coloured, attired and posed.
 Others are crude assemblages—more pop-primitive.
 Either way, there’s something fetishistic and totemic about them.
+Check out this fleeting exhibit on the ground floor of the Calile hotel (the old Dion Lee store space).
+This exhibition is a partnership with Art on James.

 Artist Bio